winglang/docsite/example_versioned_docs/version-latest/05-for.md

 Wing supports looping over collections with `for..in` statements.

 [for..in](/docs/api/language-reference#26-for) is used to iterate over an array, a set or a range.
-The loop invariant in for loops is implicitly re-assignable (var).

 ```js playground title="main.w"
 // a standard for loop